-The Specialty Products segment produces and sells P_2S_5 used in several end markets and applications, including lubricant additives, various agricultural applications, various mining applications, and emerging electric battery technologies.
-Within the lubricant additives end market, currently the Company's largest end market application, P_2S_5 , is primarily used in the production of a family of compounds called ZDDP, which is considered an essential component in the formulation of lubricating oils with its main function to provide anti-wear protection to engine components.
-In addition, ZDDP inhibits oxidation of lubricating oil by scavenging free radicals that initiate oil breakdown and sludge formation, resulting in better and longer engine function.
-P_2S_5 is also used in pesticide and mining chemicals applications.
-We offer several grades of P_2S_5 with varying degrees of phosphorus content, particle size, distribution, and reactivity to our global customers.
+The Specialty Products segment produces and sells $P_2S_5$ used in several end markets and applications, including high quality specialty chemicals, various agricultural applications, various mining applications, and emerging electric battery technologies.
+Within the high quality specialty chemicals end market, currently the Company's largest end market application, $P_2S_5$ , is primarily used in the production of a family of compounds called ZDDP, which is considered an essential component in the formulation of lubricating oils with its main function to provide anti-wear protection to engine components.
+In addition, ZDDP inhibits oxidation of lubricating oil by scavenging free radicals that initiate oil breakdown and sludge formation, resulting in better and longer engine function. $P_2S_5$ is also used in pesticide and mining chemicals applications.
+We offer several grades of $P_2S_5$ with varying degrees of phosphorus content, particle size, distribution, and reactivity to our global customers.

-We operate seven business units within our two reporting segments.
-The business unit structure is meant to promote the decentralized execution and accountability, and maintain the geography- and product-specific focus and granularity necessary to drive continued improvement in our key operational value drivers.
+We operate four business units within our two reporting segments.
+The business unit structure is meant to promote the decentralized execution and accountability and maintain the geography and product-specific focus and granularity necessary to drive continued improvement in our key operational value drivers.
 Our key operational value drivers are profitable new business, pricing our products and services to the value they provide, and continued productivity improvements.
 Each business unit has a business unit manager, who is responsible for achieving targeted financial and operational results.

-During the three months ended March 31, 2024, the Company changed the presentation to present freight expense as a component of cost of goods sold rather than selling, general and administrative expense to better align freight expense with freight income.
-The change has been applied retrospectively to the condensed consolidated financial statements for the prior period presented in this Quarterly Report.
-The impact to the accompanying condensed consolidated statements of operations and comprehensive income (loss) is presented in the following table (in thousands).
+In 2024, the Company changed the presentation of freight expense from selling, general and administrative expense to cost of goods sold, to better match freight expense with freight income.
+The change has been applied retrospectively to the condensed consolidated financial statements for the prior periods presented in this Quarterly Report.
+The impact to the accompanying condensed consolidated statements of operations and comprehensive income (loss) for the three and nine months ended September 30, 2023 is presented in the following table (in thousands).
 There was no impact on previously reported balances in the accompanying condensed consolidated balance sheet or statement of cash flows.